TLCI vs. CRI, CQS, etc.: How do they stack up? by Art Adams - ProVideo Coalition

 LED color spikes are very narrow.
 They require a lot of small targets across the entire spectrum to reveal where spectral spikes and gaps occur.
 CRI(re) targets are very large ones, and as such they are not very good at revealing the nuances of an LED light.

-A variation, CRI(ra), adds six more color patches to improve accuracy.
-The shocking thing is that CRI(ra) includes flesh tone… which means that the most common CRI measurement, CRI(re), doesn’t!
+A variation, CRI(re), adds six more color patches, including several highly saturated hues, to improve accuracy.
+The shocking thing is that CRI(re) includes flesh tone… which means that the most common CRI measurement, CRI(ra), doesn’t!

-CRI(ra) includes a red patch, R9 (CRI targets are named “R” followed by a number), that helps indicate whether an LED light emits enough red to reproduce healthy-looking flesh tones, along with a couple of targets that resemble flesh tone hues.
-Once again, though, the targets are very broad, and LED spikes and valleys can be very narrow.
+CRI(re) includes a red patch, R9 (CRI targets are named “R” followed by a number), that helps indicate whether an LED light emits enough red to reproduce healthy-looking flesh tones, along with a couple of targets that resemble flesh tone hues.
+Once again, though, most of the targets are very broad, and LED spikes and valleys can be very narrow.

 CQS

 CQS is a newer system that attempts to overcome the weaknesses of CRI.
-In addition to working in a different color space and using different criteria for determining the final score, it uses a series of 15 highly saturated patches instead of CRI(ra)’s 15 desaturated patches.
+In addition to working in a different color space and using different criteria for determining the final score, it uses a series of 15 highly saturated patches instead of CRI(re)’s 15 split of saturated and desaturated patches.
 In theory this should provide more granular information when attempting to detect an LED light’s spectral peaks and valleys, but the reality is that LED gaps and spikes are so narrow that even CQS’s narrow targets may be too large.

 TLCI